 Probiotics are being touted as a cure-all for everything from weight loss to dental cavities.
 In this article we will review the research and evidence for the benefits of probiotics.

 What are the Proven Health Benefits of Probiotics?

 While probiotics may be very useful for some health benefits, they may not be for others.
 For example, probiotics can help tremendously with diarrhea and acne; however, they have limitations regards to weight loss.
 Read more below to learn what probiotics can actually help with.

 There are number reasons why people use probiotics.
 Let's see which ones have enough evidence to back them up. ✅ means that research has shown good results for this use and ❌ means research hasn't shown this.

 Probiotics have long been used for the treatment and prevention of diarrhea.
-Acute onset, rather than chronic, diarrhea is often infectious and can spread rapidly among affected populations.10 A minimum dosage of 10 billion CFUs is required to reduce the duration of diarrhea more than one-half a day.16
+Acute onset, rather than chronic, diarrhea is often infectious and can spread rapidly among affected populations.10 These cases of diarrhea usually have diverse causes.
+One study found that a minimum dosage of 10 billion CFUs is required to reduce the duration of diarrhea more than one-half a day.16

 Probiotics for Constipation ✅